LeeThomas13/city_explorer_api/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
--->
+Version 1.0.0 - base
+Version 2.0.0 - start of lab 07, feature 1

+# Lab 06

-Number and name of feature: #1 Repository Set Up
+### Number and name of feature: #1 Repository Set Up

 Estimate of time needed to complete: 10 minutes